EleutherAI/lm-evaluation-harness/task-guide.md

 class TaskName(..., MultipleChoiceTask):
 ```
-Multiple-choice tasks require you to format your documents according to a standard.
+Multiple-choice tasks require you to format your documents such that they contain `gold` and `choices` fields.
+They can also have other fields, but those will be ignored by MultipleChoiceTask. `choices` should be a list of possible continuations, and `gold` should be an integer specifying the index of the correct completion.

-after this go <a href="#Registering-Your-Task">register your task</a>.
+See [this task](https://github.com/EleutherAI/lm-evaluation-harness/blob/105fa9741ff660f6a62c2eef0d2facfde36dda41/lm_eval/tasks/sat.py#L56) for an example.
+When used in combination with HFTask, it may be useful to override [`_convert_standard`](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/lm_eval/tasks/common.py#L28), which will be applied to every document in the HF dataset.
+See [this task](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/lm_eval/tasks/headqa.py) for an example of this.

-⚠️ __END TODO__
+After this go <a href="#Registering-Your-Task">register your task</a>.

 ### Versioning